Logiqx/gps-wizard/docs/devices/locosys/detective.md

 It's not clear why the GT-31 used the term SDOP (standard dilution of precision) for a field that has units (m/s).
 SDOP is definitely not a "dilution of precision" but the term may have been used because DOP was familiar to the speedsurfing community.

 Whilst the above facts don't prove that the GW-52 or GW-60 use a SiRF chip (like their GT-31 predecessor), these facts pretty much rule out a MediaTek chip.
+This document has illustrated that neither SDOP / SDOS or ROC (climb rate) can be retrieved from MediaTek chipsets.

-The presence of proprietary MediaTek NMEA commands in the firmware do suggest the GW-52 and GW-60 can handle a MediaTek chip.

-However, inability to receive any speed error estimates or toggle between 1 Hz / 5 Hz indicates they don't actually ship with a MediaTek chip.
+The presence of proprietary MediaTek NMEA commands in the firmware do suggest the GW-52 and GW-60 can use a MediaTek chip.
+However, inability to receive any speed error estimates, climb rate, or toggle between 1 Hz / 5 Hz indicates they don't actually ship with a MediaTek chip.